Frequently Asked Questions - DICP and PFDI Faculty Fellowships

 5. What is covered in the Fellowship award?

 a.
-The award is for salary support for the awardee (fellow) only.
+The award is for salary and research support for the awardee (fellow) only.
 Indirect costs are not supported by this award.

 6. If the applicant is eligible for both opportunities, can an application be submitted for both fellowships?